rafa-diniz/Z-Tensor/README.md

 ### Scene-Aware I-frame Selection

-A frame that is represented by residuals is called a "P-frame".
-While P-frames are easy to compress because they tend to be filled with zeros, they can also be tricky to deal with, since they entirely depend on the previous frame to be reconstructed.
+In Z-Tensor, frames represented through motion vectors and residuals are treated as P-frames.
+P-frames are easy to compress when the motion estimation is good, because the residuals tend to contain many repeated or near-zero values, but they can also be tricky to deal with because they depend on a reference frame to be reconstructed.
 This can cause problems in lossy compression, since lossy compression means that the residuals are not exactly frame-perfect, and that the reconstructed picture is slightly different from the original.
 Because lossy compression discards information, the more consecutive P-frames are used to reconstruct the image, the more this error between the reconstructed video and the original video accumulates, resulting in a noticeable degradation in quality after enough frames have passed.
-This is one of the reasons why codecs periodically insert independent frames that are copied straight from the source video (called I-frames) to "reset" this error accumulation.
+This is one of the reasons why codecs periodically insert independent frames that are encoded independently from the reference frames (called I-frames) to "reset" this error accumulation.

 The simplest approach is to insert an I-frame every N frames on a fixed schedule.
 However, this can waste bytes.
 If an I-frame lands in the middle of a static scene, it will mostly encode redundant information the previous frame already had, wasting bytes.
 Or even worse: if the fixed schedule places an I-frame just before an abrupt cut, this means the scene right after the cut will have to be reconstructed by using a completely different scene as reference, producing large residuals that, when quantized, can lead to noticeable quality degradation.